 However, it’s important to note that some filtration bottles don’t remove viruses, which are common in much of Asia, South America, and Central America – they’re just too small!
 This means you could still get sick from diseases such as infectious hepatitis or poliomyelitis.

 We’ve used the same 75cl Water-to-Go filtration bottle for over four years and across three continents.
 After the first few hesitant sips from rivers on hikes here in the UK, our Water-to-Go bottles have been the first thing that we pack on our travels.

 We’ve journeyed with our Water-to-Go bottles through countless countries.
 We’ve filled them up from the highest freshwater lake in the world in Nepal, from muddy rivers in Vietnam and in a dodgy hostel in Dublin.
-Our bottles were essential in Mongolia, when we wouldn’t see a soul (or a shop) for days at a time and we’ve avoided having to lug around plastic bottles when hiking, such as in Mount Toubkal in Morocco.
+Our bottles were essential in Mongolia, where we wouldn’t see a soul (or a shop) for days at a time and we’ve avoided having to lug around plastic bottles when hiking, such as in Mount Toubkal in Morocco.

 When we travel with our Water-to Go-bottle, we don’t have to worry about not having access to water (unless we ever venture into a desert, then i’ll make sure we have a contingency plan).
 In the countryside, we can fill up from natural water sources; rivers, waterfalls, springs and lakes.
 In cities, we can drink safely from fountains, plus taps in random restaurants, hostels, public squares and airport bathrooms.

 We’ve filled up from all sorts of questionable sources with our Water-to-Go bottles but we’ve never had a single water-related illness or negative health effect.
 It’s been years since we’ve gotten sick whilst travelling.